payu-india/CMS-Chatbot/docs/Affordability/offers-dashboard/create-a-milestone-offer.md

 4. After you complete the above details and click **Next**.

    The *Set Offer Subvention Details* page is displayed.
-5. After you complete the above details and click **Next**.

-   The *Subvention Details* page is displayed.

 ## Step 4: Configure Offer Subvention Details